SAP/cloud-mta/README.md

 See [CONTRIBUTING.md](./CONTRIBUTING.md) for details.

 ### How can I obtain support?

-Please follow our [Contribution Guidelines](/CONTRIBUTING.md#report-an-issue) on how to report an issue.
+Please follow our [issue template](https://github.com/SAP/cloud-mta/blob/master/.github/ISSUE_TEMPLATE/bug_report.md) on how to report an issue.

 ## License